indriatmoko07/REfind/README.md

 # REfind
-REfind providing several function to assist user in finding the best restriction enzymes for PCR-RFLP based species identification.
+REfind provides several functions to assist users in finding the best restriction enzymes for PCR-RFLP-based species identification.
-This package available only on Github.
-REfind will install all required dependencies from CRAN, but you have to install Biostrings manualy from Bioconductor prior to install REfind
+This package is available only on GitHub.
+REfind will install all required dependencies from CRAN, but you have to install Biostrings manually from Bioconductor prior to installing REfind

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))